easycoder/rbr/roombyroom/Controller/home/orangepi/firmware/XR/doc/README.md

 The content of each device section in the map depends on the device.
 A relay has its state, on or off.
 A thermometer usually requires no information since its job is to return data, not consume it.

 A single device such as a relay or a thermometer is designated as the entry point to the network.
 It connects to the access point (wifi hotspot) published by the system controller.
 It knows nothing of its role; it behaves just like every other node.
 The reason for having a single entry node is so the hub doesn’t have to combine messages coming from a variety of sources.
 Once connected, the entry device polls the hub at regular intervals such as every 10 seconds and the hub responds by sending it the map.
-The device looks in the map for its own name and extracts its data to perform whatever tasks are needed.
-For a relay this will tell it to turn on or off.
+The device looks in the map for its own name and extracts the attached data to perform whatever tasks are needed.
+For a relay this will be to turn on or off.
 For a thermometer, no actions are needed at this stage.

-The next step is for the device to construct a return data packet.
-All devices add their most recently received timestamp to this packet.
+When a device starts up it constructs an empty 'return packet', which is maintained for the lifetime of the running program.
+The device adds its most recently received timestamp to this packet.
 For a relay, that's all there is; a thermometer also adds the current temperature.
 The return packet looks like this:

 `{“Room1“: {“ts”: “1719094849”}}`
 or
 `{“Thermo1“: {“temp”: “25.3”, “ts”: “1719094849”}}`

-The return packet is sent back to the system hub on the next poll.
-If polling stops or if the timestamps don't get updated, the controller knows there's something wrong in the system by checking the ages of the returning timestamps.
+When the device polls its parent it sends its current return packet.
+If polling stops or if the timestamps don't get updated, the controller can tell there's something wrong in the system by checking the ages of the returning timestamps.
 ## Adding more devices
 Devices like the ESP8266 and ESP32 can operate simultaneously in Station and in Access Point mode.
 That is, they can connect to a wifi hotspot while at the same time publishing one of their own.
 These local hotspots have limited functionality but can usually support up to 4 connections, which allows us to expand the system by connecting devices to each other in a chain rather than all to a central hub.
-In this system, each device sets up a hotspot with an SSID based on its own MAC address and using a network IP address that's different to the one it’s connected to.
+In this system, each device sets up a hotspot with an SSID based on its own MAC address and a network IP address that's different to the one it’s connected to.

-When a device receives a polling request from a client, it returns to that client the map it got from its own poll.
-The data packet that accompanied the client poll is opened and its contents are added to the packet that will be sent back on the device's own next poll.
-So the return packet will expand to look like this:
+When a device receives a polling request from a client, it extracts from the poll the return packet supplied by the child device and adds its contents to its own return packet.
+Then it passes the current map to the child device.
+For example if Room1 is the parent and Room2 a child of Room1, the return packet will expand to look like this:

 `{“Room1“: {“ts”: “1719094849”}, “Room2“: {“ts”: “1719093995”}}`

-Each subsequent device added to the system is set up to connect not directly to the system hub but to an already configured device.
+Subsequent devices added to the system do not connect directly to the system hub as they would in a star topology.
+Instead, they connect to the nearest already configured device that has remaining capacity for another connection.
+Since each device publishes a hotspot it's easy to check which one has the strongest signal, to guarantee reliable system performance.

 The behaviour of every device is identical so it’s very easy to configure the system; the device name and its parent SSID are the only items that differ from one device to another.
-And so the system grows, with devices being connected to any other device that can offer a good wifi signal, up to a limit of 4 connections per device.
+And so the system grows, with devices being connected to any other device that can offer a good wifi signal.

+The system also has the welcome ability to operate without the need to manually track IP addresses.
+Devices are identified by unique names and SSIDs, and the latter are created automatically from the device MAC address.
+Each device chooses for its own hotspot an IP address range that's different to the one used by its parent.
 ## Over The Air (OTA) updates
 The version number handed out by the hub is used to keep the system firmware up to date.
 Each device keeps a note of its current version.
 When a message packet arrives with a higher version number, the device requests a list of files from its parent, then requests each of the files listed, one by one.
 Once it has finished updating it saves the new version number.

 While updating is taking place, normal operation is suspended.
 Clients of a device will not get responses to their polling and will eventually time out and reset themselves.
-Once updating has finished the device will restart normal operation and when it receives the map from its parent will pass it on.
+Once updating has finished, a device will restart normal operation and when it receives the map from its parent will pass it on.
 Since this now contains an updated version number, each of its clients will start their own update.
 So the latest version ripples through the system and everyone ends up with the same code.

 If the system is a mix of different device types, the code for all of them must be contained in each.
 So a relay contains thermometer code and vice versa.
 ## Upsides
  - Ability to handle a large number of devices spread over a large physical area
  - No wifi black spots
+ - All IP addresses are inferred by the devices themselves
  - Very low cost

 ## Downsides
 The main downside of this system is the time it takes messages to propagate through the network.
 It's not suitable for use where a rapid response is needed, as response times are measured in seconds or even tens of seconds.
 There are however many applications for which this is not a problem, ranging from home heating to large-scale irrigation.
 # The code